 This document describes the Preliminary Competition Rules of the DARPA Triage Challenge (DTC).
-This document supersedes the DARPA Triage Challenge Rules v1c document dated January 9, 2024.
-Significant revisions in this document are indicated by blue text.
+This document supersedes previous versions of the DARPA Triage Challenge Rules.
+Significant revisions from past versions in this document are indicated by blue text.
 Teams are encouraged to closely review the entire document.
 The intent of this document is to provide participants guidance on competition design and scoring objectives to inform their development efforts in preparation for the first competition event.
 This document is subject to change and may be superseded by later versions.
 The latest official versions of all documents are posted on the DARPA Triage Challenge Website (triagechallenge.darpa.mil) and the DARPA Triage Challenge Community Forum.